/apps/enel-x-digital-ecosystem/templates/page-content

 Efficient and comfortable buildings for the benefit of all

-This leads to a targeted use of lighting and heating, better air quality, and increased physical security; resulting in benefits such as efficiency, sustainability, safety, productivity, and savings, both energetically and financially.
-Smart buildings thus save money through optimized operation and increased efficiency in equipment, energy usage, maintenance, and power consumption.
-Smart buildings offer many benefits.
-Here are a few:
+Running the air conditioning or heating in an empty room wastes both energy and money.
+Smart digital sensors collect data on building use and operation and make this data easily available to occupants and building managers, who thus acquire actionable information.
+Such data enables targeted use of lighting and heating, better air quality and increased physical security, resulting in benefits such as improvements in efficiency, sustainability, safety, productivity and savings – both in energy use and financial terms.
+Smart buildings thus save money through optimized operation and increased efficiency in equipment, energy usage, maintenance and power consumption.

 smart city

-e-City Solutions
+City Solutions

-• Saving on energy costs by using energy only where it is needed
+• Saving on energy costs by using energy only where it is needed;

 What is the Internet of Things and how does it affect a smart building?